 The extern Checksum16 declaration describes an external block whose services can be invoked to compute checksums.

-Simple switch data plane architecture description
+Simple Switch data plane architecture description

 In order to fully understand SS’s behavior and write meaningful P4 programs for it, and for implementing a control plane, we also need a full behavioral description of the fixed-function blocks.